 At the start of the year there was much buzz about “this will be the year of Google+.”
-After all, Google essentially owns the Internet, which arms Google+ with a globally-recognized brand name and huge user group – leaving little doubt that Google+ would become the dominant social networking story of 2012.
+After all, Google essentially owns the Internet, which arms Google+ with a globally-recognized brand and huge user group – leaving little doubt that Google+ would become the dominant social networking story.

-Fast forward to April 2012 – a mere four months into the year, but an eternity in the wonderful world of the Web.
-Hmmm, haven’t heard much about Google+ – and haven’t been greatly inspired to integrate it into my daily social media activities.
+Fast forward - I haven’t been greatly inspired to integrate Google+ into my daily social media activities!
 I went into my account a couple of times this year and poked around for people I know.
-Couldn’t find many.
-Didn’t learn anything of interest from my limited connections since they too are posting in a haphazard fashion.
-Hence I haven’t been compelled to login more frequently.
+Didn’t find nearly as many as are in my other social networks.
+Also didn’t learn much of interest from my limited connections since they too are posting haphazardly.
+Hence I haven’t been compelled to log-in more frequently.
 The culprit?
 Pretty pictures – aka PINTEREST!

 It’s not unusual for a social media community to undergo a quiet ramp-up period – perhaps even years – and then explode seemingly overnight.
 Facebook began this way, serving just the college market.
 It then opened its doors to the public-at-large and about a year later, everyone from my high school was “friending” me.
 At parties, events, on the phone, in pop culture, everybody was (and still is) talking about Facebook.
 Marketers obviously embraced Facebook in the process.